Clio Logo

 Brothers Michael and Isaac Katz, sons of Polish immigrants, spent their early childhood in Minnesota.
 Isaac left Minnesota to work on odd jobs along the railroad, later moving to Kansas City in the early 1900s, where he opened a fruit stand.
 When Michael turned 16, he joined Isaac in business, opening a cigar shop and confectionary in the lobby of the Adams Hotel across from the old Union Station.

 Michael Katz enjoyed a talent for merchandising and business.
 For instance, the government levied a sales tax on cigarettes at the start of World War I. Most tobacconists in the area increased their prices, sometimes raising prices as much as five cents a pack to increase their profits.
-In contrast, Michael continued to sell packs at the regular ten-cent price, while advertising that Katz would "pay the tax."
+In contrast, Michael continued to sell packs at the regular ten-cent price while advertising that Katz would "pay the tax."
 In three days, the Katz brothers sold more cigarettes than they sold the entire month.
 The brothers used their success to open a second store but ran into trouble when a syndicate gang seeking to fix cigarette prices contacted them.
 Thus, Michael and Isaac decided to diversify and expand their product line to offset their tobacco sales.

 When the city passed an ordinance that allowed for drug stores to remain open past 6 p.m., the brothers hired druggists and transitioned their stores into drug stores, which included selling everything from patented medicine and housewares to "Katz Beer" and pet monkeys.
 As they had always done, they advertised, successfully marketed, and kept prices low (they relied on volume sales).
-By the 1930s the brothers expanded beyond the Kansas City area with a store in St. Paul, Minnesota, where the two brothers had been born.
+By the 1930s, the brothers had expanded beyond the Kansas City area with a store in St. Paul, Minnesota, where the two brothers had been born.
 By 1933, with the nation in the grips of the Great Depression, the brothers had expanded to eight stores generating several million dollars in sales.

 On March 18, 1930, roughly the same time that an article appeared in The Kansas City Star announcing the completion of Michael Katz's new Ward Parkway home, Michael was kidnapped and held for thirty-four hours until his brother Isaac paid a $100,000 ransom.
 No arrest was made regarding the crime, although many suspected it had ties to syndicate gangs.